OpenBSD: Distribution

 OpenBSD is freely available in various ways: the source can be retrieved by anonymous CVS, binary releases and development snapshots can be downloaded by FTP, HTTP, and rsync.
 Prepackaged CD-ROM sets through version 6.0 can be ordered online for a small fee, complete with an assortment of stickers and a copy of the release's theme song.
-These, with their artwork and other bonuses, have been one of the project's few sources of income, funding hardware, Internet service, and other expenses.
+These, along with artwork and other bonuses, have been one of the project's few sources of income, funding hardware, Internet service, and other expenses.
 Beginning with version 6.1, CD-ROM sets are no longer released.

 OpenBSD provides a package management system, referred to as pkg* tools, for easy installation and management of programs which are not part of the base operating system.
 Packages are binary files which are extracted, managed and removed using the package tools.
 On OpenBSD, the source of packages is the ports system, a collection of makefiles and other infrastructure required to create packages.
 In OpenBSD, the ports and base operating system are developed and released together for each version: this means that the ports or packages released with, for example, 4.6 are not suitable for use with 4.5 and vice versa.